Salman Rushdie on ventilator after stabbing, may lose an eye

 “Hate can’t win,” one man shouted.

 Blood stains mark a screen as author Salman Rushdie, behind screen, is tended to after he was attacked during a lecture, Friday, Aug.
-12, 2022, at the Chautauqua Institution in Chautauqua, N.Y., about 75 miles (120 km) south of Buffalo.
+12, 2022, at the Chautauqua Institution in Chautauqua, N.Y.
 (AP Photo/Joshua Goodman)

 Credit: Joshua Goodman

 Blood stains mark a screen as author Salman Rushdie, behind screen, is tended to after he was attacked during a lecture, Friday, Aug.
-12, 2022, at the Chautauqua Institution in Chautauqua, N.Y., about 75 miles (120 km) south of Buffalo.
+12, 2022, at the Chautauqua Institution in Chautauqua, N.Y.
 (AP Photo/Joshua Goodman)

 Credit: Joshua Goodman